 But of course that’s not enough to get someone who drive all the way to the trade show.
 So you need to offer incentives, real incentives, not just a bag of goodies.
 Try offering discounts on your product or value-added incentives including extra services or free delivery for a month.
 You can even offer to host them for a dinner or breakfast meeting at a great restaurant.

-Whatever you offer them, make sure you don’t waste their time.
-This meeting should not just be any kind of show-and-tell.
-You need to be able to prove that you will be a good partner just for them and help them visualise business and personal success with you.
+Whatever you offer them, make sure this meeting should not just be any kind of show-and-tell.
+You should be prove to the prospect that you will be a good partner just for them and help them visualise business and personal success with you.

 3. Keep Following Up to Confirm the Meeting

-Don’t worry if your prospects don’t bite immediately.
+Don’t worry if your prospects do not bite immediately.
 Many will wait till the last minute before confirming a meeting.
 The most important thing is to keep following up and add more incentives if you can.